 The Board of Directors determines the direction of our business and supervises its implementation.
 Within the limits set out by the corporate purposes and the powers expressly granted by law to the general shareholders' meeting, the Board of Directors may deliberate upon our operations and make any decisions in accordance with our business.
 A director must abstain from voting on matters in which the director has an interest.
 The resolutions passed in a meeting of the Board of Directors are valid only if a quorum of half of the Directors is reached.
+Decisions of the Board of Directors are made by a majority vote; in case of a tie the Chairman of the Board has a deciding vote.

 French law provides that the functions of Chairman of the Board and Chief Executive Officer in a French société anonyme may be distinct and held by two separate individuals or combined.
-The choice between these two methods of management belongs to the Board of Directors and must be made pursuant to our by-laws and applicable French law
+The choice between these two methods of management belongs to the Board of Directors and must be made pursuant to our by-laws and applicable French law.